geoglows/training.geoglows.org/docs/rfs/accessing-data/find-river-numbers.md

 ## Overview

-There are 6.25 million river segments modeled in the GEOGLOWS V2 datasets.
+There are 6.25 million river segments modeled in the RFS V2 datasets.
 These numbers are unique to the TDX-Hydro dataset and are different from numbers in any other stream dataset and previous versions of the model.
 All ID numbers are 9 digits.
 As a reference, this table provides IDs of some major rivers and their general locations.